What is yoga?

 All classes run for 75-minutes, including time for relaxation.
 The lunchtime classes on a Tuesday & Thursday afternoon each run for 45-minutes and Wednesday and Friday morning classes are 60-minutes in duration.

 What should I wear to class?

-Ondine advises you to wear loose comfortable clothes that don’t restrict body movement.
+Please wear loose comfortable clothes that don’t restrict body movement.
 You’ll be moving your arms and legs to increase range of movement, so consider leggings, shorts, T-shirts etc.

 Where is the studio located?
 Is there parking?